Purple Martin Info & Management

 Housing standards and placement

 Check our Links page for info on where to purchase martin housing.
-Put up your martin house or gourds either when returning ASY birds are seen in your area in early spring (reference the PMCA Scout report page) or when SY martins start to arrive later in the season.
+Put up your martin house or gourds either when returning ASY (After Second Year, adult) birds are seen in your area in early spring (reference the PMCA Scout report page) or when SY (second year, subadult) martins start to arrive later in the season.
 Housing should be put in the proper location, which is in the most open space available.
 Often, people with good intentions put housing too close to trees, which harbor predators and block flyways.
+This is the number one mistake that aspiring martin caretakers make.
 You will not attract martins with housing in such a location.
+What does ideal purple martin habitat look like?
+Locations with open fields, pastures, or a waterfront often make good sites, since they have no trees or a nice open flyway in at least one direction.
 Try to aim for at least 40 feet between the martin housing and any nearby trees - the further, the better.
 Martins like open flyways, and trees are the biggest deterrent.
 Put martin housing at least 30 feet from human housing/buildings, but not more than 120 feet away - martins do like to be near people.
 Do not allow shrubbery or vines to grow around the base of the pole, and erect the housing 10-20 feet up on a pole.
 Erecting housing on a pier over the water can be successful as well.
 In the central area of NC, martins seem to prefer gourds over houses, whereas houses are more common at the coast.

 Here is a helpful diagram from the PMCA on housing placement (click to enlarge):